spiralofhope/TidyBar/README.markdown

 *These are things I investigated but simply don't know how to fix.*

-- `HideActionBarButtonsTexturedBackground = true` is all manner of buggy.
-  - There isn't proper grey behind the main actionbar buttons.
+- `HideActionBarButtonsTexturedBackground = true` doesn't have a proper grey background behind the main actionbar buttons.
-  - Mouse over main buttons hides them for a moment.
-  - As soon as a spell is dragged from anywhere, the bottom bar's button-border texture messes up.
-- When dragging a spell from the spellbook to the right-side bar, it does not always become visible.
-  -  I can't always reproduce this.
-  -  Only from the spellbook.
-  -  The tooltips for existing items appears.

 # TODO